voxel51/fiftyone/docs/source/integrations/cvat.rst

 * `segment_size`: maximum number of images to upload per job
 * `image_quality`: quality to reduce images to prior to uploading
 * `job_reviewers`: a list of usernames that job reviewers are assigned to sequentially
-* `job_asignees`: a list of usernames that jobs are assigned to sequentially
+* `job_assignees`: a list of usernames that jobs are assigned to sequentially
 * `task_assignee`: the user to assign to the generated task or tasks